DNS-OARC/flamethrower/man/flame.1.md

 : Number of concurrent traffic generators per process.
 Default is 10.

 -p *PORT*
 : Which port to flame.
-Default is 53.
+Default is 53 for UDP/TCP, 443 for DoH and 853 for DoT.

 -d *DELAY_MS*
 : Delay between each traffic generator's run in milliseconds.
 Default is 1.